James Ma: Career

-Ma made his acting debut at the age of 20 with a lead role in a special period drama Gentlemen of Jutathep Series in 2013.
-This special series made to celebrate ThaiTV3's 43rd anniversary, which assigned five top producers to each make a period drama about the five Jutathep brothers: Khun Chai Taratorn, Khun Chai Pawornruj, Khun Chai Phuttipat, Khun Chai Rachanon and Khun Chai Ronapee.
-His main series which is Khun Chai Ronapee is directed by Chatchai Plengpanich and he was acted with Chalida Vijitvongthong as female lead.
-This period drama is an adaptation from the novel of the same name.
-Before the drama aired, Ma was harshly criticized by netizen, saying that he lacked the looks and talent but he proved to everyone his talent when the drama aired.
+Ma made his acting debut at the age of 20 with a lead role in the period drama Gentlemen of Jutathep in 2013.
+This series was made to celebrate ThaiTV3's 43rd anniversary, which assigned five top producers to each make a period drama about the five Jutathep brothers: Khun Chai Taratorn, Khun Chai Pawornruj, Khun Chai Phuttipat, Khun Chai Rachanon and Khun Chai Ronapee.
+Ma's main series Khun Chai Ronapee was directed by Chatchai Plengpanich and he acted with female lead Chalida Vijitvongthong.

-Ma then starred in the short film titled Thai Niyom: Prince Pom in 2014.
-He plays as Prince Pom.
-This was his first performance in short film after debuting.
-On the same year, Ma participated in Give Me 5 Concert alongside Mario Maurer, Sukollawat Kanarot, Nadech Kugimiya and Phupoom Pongpanu.
-During his concert, he invited Tata Young and Boy Peacemaker as his special guest.
+In 2014, Ma starred in the short film Thai Niyom: Prince Pom as Prince Pom.
+In the same year, Ma participated in a Give Me 5 Concert alongside Mario Maurer, Sukollawat Kanarot, Nadech Kugimiya and Phupoom Pongpanu.
+During the concert, he invited Tata Young and Boy Peacemaker as his special guests.

-In 2015, Ma returned to TV screens, after a two-year absence, with a romance action drama The King's Servant directed by Atthaporn Teemakorn.
+In 2015, Ma returned to TV screens with a romance action drama The King's Servant directed by Atthaporn Teemakorn.
 This story takes place in the era of Rama III, the third king of Siam under the House of Chakri.
 The story sets around the period when Britain (known as Wilat at that time) enters into a commercial partnership role with Siam.
 He was paired opposite Peranee Kongthai in the series.

 In the same year, Ma was cast as a lead role in Just a Man, Not a Magician with Kimberley Anne Woltemas.
 This drama is a remake of 2001 Samee Ngern Phon, and was produced by Ann Thongprasom and directed by Kritsada Techanilobon.